|Federal Information & News Dispatch, Inc.|

 8. Disposal of Hazardous Water: The Contractor shall not dispose of any excess pesticide container or any other material contaminated by pesticides at any location on the medical center facility premises except as specified by the COR.

-9. Storage of Pest Control Material: No pest control materials or equipment shall be stored or kept at Birmingham Veteran Affairs Medical Center when the operator is not working, without the express approval of the COTR.
+9. Storage of Pest Control Material: No pest control materials or equipment shall be stored or kept at

 11. Call back requirement: